puzzle/ccli/README.md

 #### Retrieving

-To retreive account data as yaml:
+To retreive encryptable data as yaml:

 ```
-cry account 42 > account.yaml
+cry encryptable 42 > encryptable.yaml
 ```
-Retreiving account's password and assign it to a variable:
+Retreiving encryptable's password and assign it to a variable:

 ```
-PASSWORD=$(cry account 42 --password)
+PASSWORD=$(cry encryptable 42 --password)
 ```

 #### Updating